Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.
+- The Suns are the sixth-best defensive team in the league, conceding 111.6 points per contest.

-- Conceding 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the NBA.
+- On the boards, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.

-- Giving up 23.4 assists per game, the Suns are the third-ranked team in the league.
+- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.

-- The Suns give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- In terms of 3-pointers, the Suns are ranked third in the NBA, giving up 11.4 makes per game.

 Jamal Murray vs. the Suns